 Benefits of Interval Training

 Interval training is designed to be done in short bursts, which is great for those with other responsibilities.
-You can do a workout in as little as 15 minutes!
+You can easily complete an interval training workout at home.
+You don't need lots of time either, as an interval training workout can be done in as little as 15 minutes!

 2. There's no need for specialised equipment